 Payment errors result in direct financial loss to your health system by funds sent in error, excess funds paid to vendors, savings not realized, and time lost spent researching and resolving these errors.

-the total number of transactions initiated over the same period of time
+the number of payments processed by AP that contained an error/the total number of transactions initiated over the same period of time

 - Data Entry Error